omarfmercado/DroneRemoteID/README.md

 Please generate your own key as detailed here: https://developers.google.com/maps/documentation/android-sdk/get-api-key

-Your own generated Google Maps key must be inserted in:
+Store your own generated Google Maps key in `Android/local.properties` as:
-`Android/app/src/main/res/values/google_maps_api.xml`
+`MAPS_API_KEY=YOUR_KEY`
+The build will inject that value into the `google_maps_key` string resource.
+Avoid committing the key; `local.properties` should remain untracked.
+It is recommended to restrict the key in Google Cloud to your package name + SHA-1 signature and to only the Maps APIs you use.

 ## Transmitter Devices